Electrolyzer/A-Star_Maze_Solvers/README.md

     - Click on generate new mazes and adjust size, number and sight radius.
     - Click 'run analysis'
     - During the next few seconds the results should populate the left side text area while the progress bar fills.
-        Expected averages (for maze size 101):
-        - Forward A* with g being the tiebreaker is: 9591.82
-        - Forward A* with h being the tiebreaker is: 258773.76
-        - Backward A* with g being the tiebreaker is: 123503.74
-        - Adaptive A* with g being the tiebreaker is: 9483.16 (These are run on the mazes saved in the mazes folder so we can check that the algorithms still work properly) If you raise the sight radius, these numbers should be expected to go down.
     - Once the mazes are done processing the heatmaps will populate the right side panel.